Angel-Shah/Digital-Boggle-Game/README.md

 This digital version of boggle has all the features of the calssic board game version if not more.
 Features include:
-1. 16 randomly generated and place letters each round.
+1. 16 randomly generated letters each round.
 2. Built in 3 minute timer.
 3. Option to erase the current word you have selected.
 4. Checker that tells you if you are manking an invalid move.